Post and core: Metals

 Traditionally metal posts have been used due to the good corrosion resistance and high yield strength.

 Prefabricated metal posts

 Stainless steel, titanium, titanium alloy and gold alloy are used to construct prefabricated posts.
-These type of posts are usually placed in the post space and the core is constructed with a direct restorative core material.
+These types of posts are usually placed in the post space and the core is constructed with a direct restorative core material.

 There are also prefabricated posts for which cores are cast onto.
 These posts are usually made of Type IV gold alloy (containing gold, platinum, palladium and iridium) or platinum, gold and iridium alloys, which are compatible with palladium and silver-free alloys or platinum, gold, palladium and silver alloy.

 Cast metal posts

 Often a metal alloy such as Type IV gold alloy is used.

 Post design

 There are many types of post designed available for post and cores, utilizing various combinations of the following properties: